Comment on page

 All roles are separated into 3 major tiers.

-- Tier 1: roles granting privileges for specific Snowflake objects.
-It includes
+Tier 1: roles granting access privileges for specific objects in Snowflake account.

-. - Tier 2: roles granting access to Tier 1 roles according to specific business functions.
-It includes
+Tier 2: roles granting access for Tier 1 roles according to specific business functions.

 .